An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Introduction

-In this paper, we propose a novel MultiAgent Option-based Policy Transfer (MAOPT) framework which models the policy transfer among agents as an option learning problem.
-In contrast to the previous teacher-student framework and policy distillation framework, MAOPT is adaptive and applicable to scenarios consisting of more than two agents.
-Specifically, MAOPT adaptively selects a suitable policy for each agent as the advised policy, which is used as a complementary optimization objective of each agent.
-MAOPT also uses the termination probability as a performance indicator to determine whether the advice should be terminated to avoid negative transfer.
-Furthermore, to facilitate the scalability and robustness, MAOPT contains two types: one type is MAOPT with the global option advisor (MAOPT-GOA), the other type consists of MAOPT with the local option advisor (MAOPT-LOA) and MAOPT with the successor representation option advisor (MAOPT-SRO).
-Ideally, we can obtain the global information to estimate the option-value function, where MAOPT-GOA is used to select a joint policy set, in which each policy is advised to each agent.
-However, in many realistic scenarios, we can only obtain each agents' local experience, where we adopt MAOPT-LOA and MAOPT-SRO.
-Each agent's experience may be inconsistent due to partial observations, which may cause the inaccuracy in option-value's estimation.
-MAOPT-SRO is used to overcome the inconsistency in multiple agents' experience by decoupling the dynamics of the environment from the rewards to learn the option-value function under each agent's preference.
-MAOPT can be easily incorporated into existing DRL approaches and experimental results show that it significantly boosts the performance of existing DRL approaches both in discrete and continuous state spaces.
+In this paper, we propose a novel Multiagent Policy Transfer Framework (MAPTF) which models the policy transfer among multiple agents as the option learning problem.
+In contrast to previous teacher-student and policy distillation frameworks, MAPTF is adaptive and applicable to scenarios consisting of more than two agents.
+Specifically, MAPTF adaptively selects a suitable policy for each agent to exploit, which is imitated by an agent as a complementary optimization objective.
+MAPTF also uses the termination probability as a performance indicator to determine whether the exploitation should be terminated to avoid negative transfer.
+Furthermore, due to partial observability of the environment, the update of the option-value function is based on all agent's local experience.
+However, in this setting, each agent's experience may be inconsistent, which could cause the option-value estimation to oscillate and become inaccurate.
+A novel option learning algorithm, the Successor Representation Option (SRO) learning is used to overcome this inconsistency by decoupling environment dynamics from rewards to learn the option-value function under each agent's preference.
+MAPTF can be easily incorporated into existing Deep RL and MARL approaches.
+Our simulations show it significantly boosts the performance of existing approaches both in discrete and continuous state spaces.